-Here, plaintiff, a resident of Mount Horeb, Wisconsin, sues the Foreign Intelligence Surveillance Court ("FISA").
-He alleges that FISA violated his rights by "giving the Central Intelligence Agency ("CIA") a warrant to mind-read [him] . . . for four years straight[,]" and he seeks "punitive damages[.]"
+Here, plaintiff sues the Office of the Director of National Intelligence, the Central Intelligence Agency ("CIA"), the National Security Agency, and the Department of Justice ("DOJ"), under 42 U.S.C. § 1983, contending that, in either October or November 2019, he reported a pornographic video to the DOC and CIA.
 See Compl. at 1-2.
-He also "asks the court to order the CIA to stop mind-reading him and also hand over all mind-reading recordings of [his] train of thought, hearing, and line-of-sight[,]" and further demands that the court declare "mind-reading and mind-control unconstitutional, and order FISA to stop issuing mind-reading warrants."
+Plaintiff then alleges that, as a result, the "CIA and DOJ decided to frame the Plaintiff for child porn[,]" in order to "conduct a psychological operation (PSYOP) to frame the Plaintiff so they could get rid of him extra-judicially."
 See id. at 2.
+He contends that the federal government employed "mind control and mind-reading satellites" to "listen to [his] train of thought, allowing them to listen to the Plaintiff thinking about attacking the government[,]" and to "see . . . the images inside of his head[,] and [to] also see through the Plaintiff's eyeballs."
+Id. at 2-3.
+As relief, plaintiff demands that the government return "all recordings, videos, audio clips, images, or other media taken from his brain [that] belong to him."
+Id. at 3.

-This court cannot exercise subject matter jurisdiction over a frivolous complaint.
+This Court cannot exercise subject matter jurisdiction over a frivolous complaint.
 Hagans v.
-Lavine, 415 U.S. 528, 536-37 (1974) ("Over the years, this Court has repeatedly held that the federal courts are without power to entertain claims otherwise within their jurisdiction if they are

-'so attenuated and unsubstantial as to be absolutely devoid of merit.' ") (quoting Newburyport plaintiff allegedly "was subjected to a campaign of surveillance and harassment deriving from uncertain origins.").
-Consequently, the court is obligated to dismiss a complaint as frivolous

-Water Co. v.
+Lavine, 415 U.S. 528, 536-37 (1974) ("Over the years, this Court has repeatedly held that the federal courts are without power to entertain claims otherwise within their jurisdiction if they are 'so attenuated and unsubstantial as to be absolutely devoid of merit.") (quoting Newburyport Water Co. v.
 Newburyport, 193 U.S. 561, 579 (1904)); Tooley v.
-Napolitano, 586 F.3d 1006, 1010
+Napolitano, 586 F.3d 1006, 1010 (D.C.

-(D.C.
 Cir.
-2009) (examining cases dismissed "for patent insubstantiality," including where the kind," Crisafi, 655 F.2d at 1307-08.
+2009) (examining cases dismissed "for patent insubstantiality," including where the plaintiff allegedly "was subjected to a campaign of surveillance and harassment deriving from uncertain origins.").
+Therefore, the Court is obligated to dismiss a complaint as frivolous "when the facts alleged rise to the level of the irrational or the wholly incredible," Denton v.
+Hernandez, 504 U.S. 25, 33 (1992), or "postulat[e] events and circumstances of a wholly fanciful kind," Crisafi, 655 F.2d at 1307-08.
 The instant complaint falls squarely into this category.
-In addition to failing to state a claim for relief or establish this court's jurisdiction, the complaint is frivolous on its face.
+In addition to failing to state a claim for relief or establish a basis for the exercise of jurisdiction, the complaint is frivolous on its face.

-"when the facts alleged rise to the level of the irrational or the wholly incredible," Denton v.

-Hernandez, 504 U.S. 25, 33 (1992), or "postulat[e] events and circumstances of a wholly fanciful this memorandum opinion.

-Consequently, this case will be dismissed without prejudice.
-A separate order accompanies
+Consequently, this case is dismissed without prejudice.
+A separate order accompanies this Memorandum Opinion.